-Children tend to pick up on their parents’ eating habits and attitude toward food.
+Children tend to pick up on their parents’ eating habits and attitudes toward food.
 If they hear you criticizing your own body and saying that you’re “too fat” or that you “need to go on a diet,” they could wonder about their own food intake and bodies as well.
 Be careful not to cause that negative association.
-Always act comfortable in your own skin to set a good example to your kids.
+Always act comfortable in your own skin to set a good example for your kids.

 What to say instead: “I feel really good after I eat a fresh salad.
 It’s nice to eat clean and healthy.
 And I definitely don’t get a food coma afterward!”

 “It’s amazing how energized I feel after swimming and jogging.
 It’s a great way to de-stress.”

 It’s automatic.
 We say “good job” all too often.
 There’s nothing wrong with letting our children know how proud we are of them, but do we really need to say “good job” after they do something totally commonplace that’s expected of them anyway, like politely greeting a relative or finishing their meal?
 The effect and significance of “good job” wear off rather fast that way.